BIGJRA/BIGJRA.github.io/reborn.md

 ## Peridot Ward

-Between two boxes on the left, you can find a hidden *Pokeball*.
+Between two boxes on the left, you can find a hidden *Poke Ball*.
 In a rock up and to the right from here is a hidden *Oran Berry*.
 That means we can head back down and enter the first building on the right to get **Skitty**.

 Head back up, then go left.
 To the left of the factory there is a barrel containing an *Ability Capsule*!
 Make sure you get it soon because it will eventually become unobtainable.

 To the right of here is a trainer with a red hat.
 Depending on where he challenges you you may need to go around, but between a rock and a barrel above him you'll find a hidden *Burn Heal*.
 The barrel on the other side of this small building contains a hidden *Red Shard* The in-game trade I mentioned earlier is in this house, but we probably aren't quite ready for it yet, so head up.

-Up and to the left of the rock above the street sign you can find a hidden *Blue Shard*, and straigh up from here the top of two boxes contains a *Paralyze Heal*.
+Up and to the left of the rock above the street sign you can find a hidden *Blue Shard*, and straight up from here the top of two boxes contains a *Paralyze Heal*.
 Up from here go left, then in a rock behind a dumpster you can get a hidden *Calcium*.
 I really recommend selling it for a clean $4900 - if you haven't noticed the trainers in this area don't give you much money.

 Defeat the youngsters here and enter this house.
 A lady will tell you she is afraid of some muggers who aren't here yet, so we can head outside.
 The fountain out here will actually contain **Surskit** when it is raining.
 Two tiles down from the left part of the manhole cover here you can find a hidden *Ether*.